-My current research aims to highlight contextual, experiential and psychological factors that influence (determine or threaten) the wellbeing of Black and minority ethnic (BME) caregivers of an ASD child in the UK.
-This research measures the impact of autism on BME parents to raise awareness and begin dialogue that addresses transnational and global issues, while providing a framework to address government policies and funding for services.
-I explore contextual and systemic factors such as ethnicity, gender, socio-economic status and length of caregiving experience are vital; such diversity is likely to produce information that can be transferred and generalised to a wider UK population.
+My current research aims to highlight contextual, experiential and psychological factors that influence (determine or threaten) the wellbeing of Black caregivers of children with ASD in the UK.
+This research measures the impact of autism on Black parents to raise awareness and begin dialogue that addresses transnational and global issues, while providing a framework to address government policies and funding for services.
+I explore contextual and systemic factors such as ethnicity, gender, socio-economic status and length of caregiving experience; such diversity is likely to produce information that can be transferred and generalised to a wider UK population.

-I employ a mixed methods approach for a national recruitment of BME parents of ASD children, while capturing their unique voices and experiences.
-Intersectional links of contextual, experiential and psychological factors will be measured quantitatively to identify the role and impact of factors such as culture, acculturation and stigma (internal and external) and double disadvantage.
+I employ a qualitative methods approach to capture the unique voices and experiences of Black parents.
+Intersectional links of contextual, systemic and individual experiences are examined along with various factors that impact parents' psychological factors.
 Semi-structured interviews will opportune parents to voice out their perspective of the role of (indigenous and host) culture on autism, whether their beliefs have changed, their experiences and concerns for a personalised and detailed response.